nette/tokenizer/readme.md

 ## String tokenization

-Let's create a simple tokenizer, that separates strings to numbers, whitespaces and letters.
+Let's create a simple tokenizer that separates strings to numbers, whitespaces and letters.

 ```php
 $tokenizer = new Tokenizer(array(